Home Β» Recipes Β» Gluten Free Chocolate Cookie Dough Eggs (Vegan)

 • In a medium bowl, beat together the palm oil, powdered sugar, rice milk, and vanilla with a hand mixer.

-• Roll about 1 Tablespoon of cookie dough into an egg shape, and chill for a few minutes to firm up.
-Don’t leave these too long in the fridge or they can dry out a bit
+• Roll about 1 Tablespoon of cookie dough into an egg shape, and chill for up to 30 minutes to firm up.
+Don't leave these too long in the fridge or they can dry out a bit.

 • While the cookie dough eggs are chilling, melt the chocolate chips with the coconut oil in a small bowl in the microwave for 30 seconds at a time until completely melted.
 If you want a thicker coating of chocolate, use 1 teaspoon coconut oil.
 If you want a thin coating of chocolate, use 1 Tablespoon coconut oil.

 • These have the best texture when they are served and stored at room temperature in a sealed container.
-If you chilled these to let the chocolate set, allow them to sit at room temp for about 15 minutes to soften the dough.
+If you chilled these to let the chocolate set, allow them to sit at room temp for about 15 minutes to soften the dough before eating.

 • Enjoy!